TheDeanLab/COMPASS/docs/source/imaging/imaging.rst

     4. Do a maximum intensity project of the resliced stack (Image -> Stacks -> Z-Projection)
     5. Take note if spherical aberration is present in the projected image.
     6. If spherical aberration is still present, make slight adjustments to the objective correction collar and repeat Steps 1-5.
+Each time you adjust the correction collar, you will likely need to update the focus of the microscope.

 As a note, observing the camera live-feed via navigate's "Continuous Scan" mode while adjusting the correction collar can help to get in the general vicinity of the correct placement of the correction collar.
 An example of how change in